santi753/IU-OOP-Python-Habit-Tracker-app/Simple Habits/README.md

 ## License

-This project is licensed under the MIT License - see below for details:
+This project is licensed under the MIT License.

 MIT License